The Details: cover

 average([], None)

 But don’t do this blindly!
 CrossHair only reports what your code does, not what it is supposed to do.
-Also note that CrossHair example data may not be minimal or very readable.

 How do I try it?